 —in addition to sellers looking for better signals from the demand side of the market than surveillance-based guesswork can begin to equal.

 We are not looking to boil an ocean here (though we do see our strategy as a blue one).
 The markets first energized by the promise of this model are local and vertical.
-Real estate in Boston and farm-to-table in Michigan are the two we featured on VRM/CuCo Day and in all three days of the Internet Identity Workshop, which all took place last week.
-We also plan to prototype and research the effects of both the Intentron and the Byway in Bloomington, Indiana, in cooperation with the Ostrom Workshop of Indiana University there (where Joyce and I are visiting scholars).
+We are currently planning to prototype and research the effects of both the Intentron and the Byway in Bloomington, Indiana, in cooperation with the Ostrom Workshop of Indiana University there (where Joyce and I are visiting scholars).

 So stay tuned for more about life after cookies—and outside the same old bakery.